niuware/niuware.github.io/quick-docs.md

 {% endhighlight %}

-Notice that if you **cannot** use an any-protocol method combined with a GET/POST protocol method at the same time as it wouldn't be executed.
+Notice that if you **cannot** use an any-protocol method combined with a GET/POST protocol method at the same time as the latter ones have execution priority.

 <a name="controllers-protocol-get"></a>
 ### Controllers: GET Protocol Methods